PM Modi meets Pope Francis at the Vatican; invites the Pontiff to visit India | Politics

 ''Had a very warm meeting with Pope Francis.
 I had the opportunity to discuss a wide range of issues with him and also invited him to visit India,” Modi tweeted after the historic meeting with the 84-year-old Pontiff.

 Pope Francis received Prime Minister Narendra Modi in a private audience at the Apostolic Palace in the Vatican, the Ministry of External Affairs said in a press release.
 This was the first meeting between an Indian Prime Minister and the Pope in more than two decades.
 In June 2000, late Prime Minister Atal Bihari Vajpayee had last visited the Vatican and met the then Pope, His Holiness John Paul II.
 India and The Holy See have friendly relations dating back to the establishment of diplomatic relations in 1948.
-India is home to the second largest Catholic population in Asia, the release said.
+India is home to nearly 18 million Catholics, the second largest Catholic population in Asia.

 His Holiness appreciated India’s assistance to countries in need during the pandemic, the release said.